whimsy-lang/whim-z/README.md

 // list       list          ()
 // set        set           [val1, val2]
 // map        map           [key :: const, key := var, 'string key' :: val]
-// range      range         from..to : step
+// range      range         from..to by step, from..=to by step

 // Operators: + - * / % ! == != and or :: := = += -= *= /= %= is